To add an HTML5 creative:

 A link to the preview will only be available if there is a booked position with the same dimensions as the format selected for the creative.

-The URL of the live preview can be copied and forwarded to the advertiser to check if the creative is shown the way the advertiser wants the creative to be shown.
+The URL of the live preview can be copied and forwarded to the advertiser to check if the creative is shown how the advertiser wants the creative to be shown.

 Checking the URL of the uploaded creative